 - 2. Formalized assessment measures (e.g., SASSI3 or SASSIA2), and clinical judgment to determine students' level of risk for substance use; - 3.
 Collaboration with the Center Mental Health Consultant to determine when a MSWR or medical separation is appropriate and should be recommended for a student with substance use conditions (see Section 6.11, R1, e5). - d.
 Intervention services for students identified at an elevated risk for substance use, to include: - 1.
 Individual and group intervention services with a focus on behaviors that represent employability barriers; - 2.
 Collaboration with the Center Mental Health Consultant for students with co-occurring conditions of mental health issues and substance use; - 3.
 Referral to off-center substance abuse professionals or agencies for ongoing treatment and/or specialized services.
 Any student separating from Job Corps who has a substance use condition shall be provided with a referral for support services in his or her home community. - e.
-Drug and alcohol testing - a.
-Drug testing procedures - (a) Students in the following categories shall be tested for drug use: - (1) New and readmitted students shall be tested within 48 hours of arrival on center. - (2) Students who tested positive on entrance shall be retested between the 37th and 40th day after arrival on center. - (3) Students who are reasonably suspected8 of using drugs at any point after arrival on center shall be tested; this testing shall take place as soon as possible after staff suspects use. - (b) Biochemical testing is never permissible on a random basis, with the exception of designated licensed student drivers who are subject to 49 CFR Part 391 DOT Federal Motor Carriers Safety Administration.
-In addition, biochemical testing requested by work experience sites, union trades, or potential employers may only be performed by the requesting entity. - (c) If a student refuses to provide a specimen or has an unexcused absence from his or her follow-up drug test, he or she shall be referred to the center's behavior management system for appropriate disciplinary action.
-Students who state they are unable
+Drug and alcohol testing - 1.
+Drug testing procedures - (a) Students in the following categories shall be tested for drug use: - (1) New and readmitted students shall be tested within 48 hours of arrival on center. - (2) Students who tested positive on entrance shall be retested between the 37th and 40th day after arrival on center. - (3) Students who are reasonably suspected of using drugs at any point after arrival on center shall be tested; this testing shall take place as soon as possible after staff suspects use. - (b) Biochemical testing is never permissible on a random basis, with the exception of designated licensed student drivers who are subject to 49 CFR Part 391 DOT Federal Motor Carriers Safety Administration.
+In addition, biochemical testing requested by work experience sites, union trades, or potential employers may only be performed by the requesting entity. - (c) If a student refuses to provide a specimen or has an unexcused absence from his or her follow-up drug test, he or she shall be presumed guilty of the Level I infraction Drugs: Use of drugs as evidenced by a positive drug test.
+Students who state they are